Danny Coulombe: Minnesota Twins (second stint)

 On February 4, 2025, Coulombe signed a one-year, $3 million contract with the Minnesota Twins.
 Coulombe made 40 appearances (one start) for Minnesota, registering a 1-0 record and 1.16 ERA with 31 strikeouts and two saves over 31 innings of work.

 Texas Rangers

 On July 31, 2025, the Twins traded Coulombe to the Texas Rangers in exchange for Garrett Horn.

+Boston Red Sox

+On March 12, 2026, Coulombe signed a one-year, $1 million contract with the Boston Red Sox.
+He made 29 appearances for the Red Sox, compiling an 0–2 record and 4.50 ERA with 10 strikeouts over 22 innings of work.
+Coulombe was designated for assignment by Boston on July 12.
+He cleared waivers and was released on July 18.

 Personal

 Coulombe is the son of Paul and Kathryn Coulombe.
 He has two siblings, brother Matthew and sister Julia.
-Coulombe's grandfather, Bertrand Oscar Coulombe, served in the United States Army Air Corps during World War II.
+Coulombe's grandfather, Bertrand Oscar Coulombe, served in the United States Army Air Forces during World War II.
 He was the flight engineer and top turret gunner for a B-17 Flying Fortress named Ye Olde Pub when it was nearly shot down on December 20, 1943.
-Bertrand Coulombe posthumously received the Silver Star for the events of that incident which have been recorded in a New York Times and International Best Seller book entitled, A Higher Call by Adam Makos.
-The rights to this book have been purchased for an upcoming movie.
+Bertrand Coulombe posthumously received the Silver Star for the events of that incident which have been recorded in a New York Times and best-selling book entitled A Higher Call by Adam Makos.